-They decide web page development and structure and develop features to improve the user’s experience.
-They also ensure that a website is smartphone-capable, builds reusable code for future use, and provides a well-optimised website for speed and scalability.
+They decide web page development and structure and develop features to improve the user?s experience.
+They also ensure that a website is smartphone-capable, builds reusable code for future use, and provides a well-optimized website for speed and scalability.

 You can learn such languages by taking courses on front-end web development, learning the command line and version control, improving your skills, and practicing at all times.